About Metin Seven

 Metin Seven grew up with the first generation of 8-bit game consoles and ‘home computers’, as desktop computers were called in the 1980s.
 This caused Metin to to fall in love with the magic of the computer screen at a young age.

-"During my initial visit to the EclecticIQ office in Amsterdam it quickly became clear that I’d be working for a sympathetic, unpretentious company, which fueled my motivation.
+"During my initial visit to the EclecticIQ office in Amsterdam it quickly became clear that I’d be working for a sympathetic, unpretentious company, which fuelled my motivation.
 While creating the six pixel illustrations, EclecticIQ provided valuable feedback, and it was a pleasure working with them."

 After several years of playing games, Metin decided to start designing his own games, becoming one of the first Dutch game designers, because in the late 1980s the Dutch game creation scene was just taking its first steps.